How Long It Will Take to Reach the Goal - The Demographic Transition is a Model

 The answer lies in biology and evolution.

 In R-selected species, females produce large numbers of offspring, in some cases, offspring by the millions.
-They produce so many they don't even try to lavish care on any of them.
+They produce so many they don't even try to give care to any of them.
 They make so many that some survive without care.
-A classic R-selection species would be a fish species whose spawning females every year release many thousands of eggs into the water.
+A classic R-selection species would be a fish whose spawning females every year release many thousands of eggs into the water.
 After a male fertilizes the eggs, the eggs drift unprotected.
 Most are eaten or otherwise perish, but enough survive and mature to pass the parents' genes to the next generation.

 In contrast, K-selected females take an opposite approach.
-They produce few offspring but they lavish a great deal of care and protection on each one.
-In this way the parent generation increases the probability that each offspring will survive and pass on the parent's genes.
+They produce few offspring, but they lavish a great deal of care and protection on each one.
+In this way, the parent generation increases the probability that each offspring will survive and pass on the parent's genes.

 Evolutionary theory holds that reproductive success depends on passing as many genes as possible to the next generation.
 One might quite sensibly predict, as many did, that these health and financial improvements would enable women to increase their number of surviving children.
 The changes would add to the already disastrous consequences the experts expected from the then-current birth rates.